- look for your National Insurance number on payslips or official letters about tax, pensions or benefits

 If you don't have either a National Insurance number or a Home Office reference number, you need to use the paper form and apply to the court or tribunal by post or email.

-The information you provide needs to be accurate as it will act as evidence for your application.
+The information you provide needs to be accurate as it will act as evidence for your application and will allow us to check the information with other government departments.
 We’ll contact you if we need to see proof of this information.

 Continue